Emil Lewis Holmdahl

-Emil Ludwig "Lewis" Holmdahl (August 26, 1883 – April 8, 1963) was an American soldier of fortune, infantryman, machine gunner, spy, gun runner, and treasure hunter who fought under Frederick Funston and John J. Pershing in the Spanish–American War and subsequent Philippine–American War (Philippine Insurrection), under Lee Christmas in Central America, under Francisco Madero, Pancho Villa, and Venustiano Carranza in the Mexican Revolution, and under John J. Pershing again in World War I. In 1926, Holmdahl was accused of having stolen Francisco "Pancho" Villa's head.
+Emil Ludwig "Lewis" Holmdahl (August 26, 1883– April 8, 1963) was an American soldier of fortune, infantryman, machine gunner, spy, gun runner, and treasure hunter who fought under Frederick Funston and John J. Pershing in the Spanish–American War and subsequent Philippine–American War (Philippine Insurrection), under Lee Christmas in Central America, under Francisco Madero, Pancho Villa, and Venustiano Carranza in the Mexican Revolution, and under John J. Pershing again in World War I. In 1926, Holmdahl was accused of having stolen Francisco "Pancho" Villa's head.

-Born to Swedish–American immigrants on August 26, 1883 in Fort Dodge, Iowa, Holmdahl escaped his rustic origins to enlist in the 51st Iowa Volunteers during the Spanish–American War, and subsequent Philippine–American War.
-When the rest of his regiment returned to the states, the now 16 year old Holmdahl opted to stay, joining the forces of the mercenary "General" Edmund F. English to fight in China.
-Holmdahl reenlisted in the US Army's 20th Infantry Regiment, and spent the next several years becoming an expert in jungle warfare, and become of the best sharpshooter's, and youngest sergeants at age 22.
+Born to Swedish–American immigrants on August 26, 1883 in Fort Dodge, Iowa, Holmdahl enlisted in the 51st Iowa Volunteers during the Spanish–American War, and subsequent Philippine–American War.
+When the rest of his regiment returned to the states, the now 16 year old Holmdahl opted to stay, joining the forces of the mercenary leader Edmund F. English to fight in China.
+Holmdahl reenlisted in the US Army's 20th Infantry Regiment, and spent the next several years learning jungle warfare and sharpshooting.
+At 22 he was one of the young sergeants in the regiment.
 Holmdahl returned to the US in 1906, just in time for the infamous earthquake.

-Knowledgeable in jungle fighting techniques and soldiering, Holmdahl joined the mercenary troops of "General" Lee Christmas in Honduras and Nicaragua.
-Christmas supported the Honduran President Manuel Bonilla against an invasion by Nicaragua in 1907 and fought to oust the Nicaraguan dictator Zelaya who was a puppet of the United Fruit Corporation.
-The Nicaraguan forces retreated as a result of Bonilla's counter offensive, in which the American mercenary army led by Christmas played a major role.
+Knowledgeable in jungle fighting techniques and soldiering, Holmdahl joined the mercenary troops of Lee Christmas in Honduras and Nicaragua.
+Christmas supported the Honduran President Manuel Bonilla against an invasion by Nicaragua in 1907 and fought to oust the Nicaraguan dictator Jose Santos Zelaya.
+Bonilla's counter offensive forced Nicaraguan troops to retreat.
+The American mercenary army led by Christmas played a major role in this action.
 In the fall of 1909, Zelaya left Managua.
-Holmdahl fought alongside two other legendary soldiers of fortune, Sam Dreben and Tracy Richardson, all three highly paid and coveted machine gun experts.
-Machine guns had just become an important tactical weapon in warfare.
-People who could operate these unreliable and temperamental guns were few and far between and almost exclusively former American soldiers.
+Holmdahl fought alongside, Sam Dreben and Tracy Richardson, two other American soldiers of fortune.
+They were highly paid and coveted as machine gun experts as the guns had recently become an important tactical weapon in warfare.
+The weapons were often unreliable and temperamental and those who could operate them well were almost exclusively former American soldiers.